WuerthPhoenix/tornado/src/executor/script/doc/README.md

 }
 ```

-- A non-valid action due to the missing "script" entry in the payload:
+- An invalid action due to the missing "script" entry in the payload:
 ```json
 {
     "id": "script",